 Episode Show Notes

-Director and Upper School theater teacher Matt Corsaro shares an inside look into Santa Fe Christian’s talented performing arts department.
+Director and High School theater teacher Matt Corsaro shares an inside look into Santa Fe Christian’s talented performing arts department.
 Take a listen to the lifelong skills his program imparts to students through the lens of drama and theater.

-Mike Siciliano, Upper School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

-Matt Corsaro, Upper School drama teacher, has been teaching in SFC’s visual and performing arts program for ten years.
+Matt Corsaro, High School drama teacher, has been teaching in SFC’s visual and performing arts program for ten years.
 Matt’s love and passion for theater sparked in the fifth grade while watching a high school production of Godspell.
 It was then he knew he was called to become a drama teacher.
 Matt has directed over twenty shows at SFC and forty shows in his overall career.
 Family is extremely important to Matt.
 He is very thankful for his beautiful wife, Carlie, and two amazing kids, Nico and Cami, who remind him every day why family, following your heart, and pursuing happiness are so valuable.

 Highlights